CPEA

 The best way for a licensee to invoke this protection is to show that the licensee relied upon a Seller’s Property Condition Disclosure Statement (that was completed by the seller) and that seller’s misrepresentation was not readily observable during the visual inspection.
 Therefore, when a licensee relies upon a Seller’s Property Condition Disclosure Statement when doing a visual inspection of the property and signs it at the bottom, the licensee will no longer be liable for punitive damages and/or attorney’s fees under the Consumer Fraud Act if the licensee unknowingly repeats a false, misleading or deceptive statement made by seller.

 No. In this case, the brokerage is only working for the seller, and not the buyer so there is no need to enter into a written agreement with the buyer.
-For additional information please visit NAR’s Consumer Guide: Open Houses and Written Agreements,

 No, the buyer broker may not receive compensation for brokerage services from any source that exceeds the amount or rate agreed to in the agreement with the buyer.